 The Church has ‘Ecclesiastical Exemption’ from some secular building control (listed building consent, for example) as it has its own method of control called Faculty Jurisdiction.
 Parochial Church Councils (PCCs) need to seek permission for most work on their church building and this is sought via the DAC.

 Whilst the trustees delegate some of their responsibilities to committees, other responsibilities are delegated to the Diocesan Secretary (or CEO).
-The day-to-day operations of the DBF are led by the Diocesan Secretary and key members of staff who together form the SaLT.
+The day-to-day operations of the DBF are led by the Diocesan Secretary and key members of staff who together form the Management Team Meeting.

 Diocesan Board of Patronage